 |One death every 1.38 minutes|

 |Net gain of one person every 16 seconds|

-The last official census recording the population of Tanzania occurred in 2012 and showed there were 44,928,923 people living in the country.
-Of this total population, 1.3 million reside on the islands of Zanzibar.
-This equates to a population density of 47.5 people per square kilometer.
+With 947,300 square kilometers of land, Tanzania is the 23rd largest country in the world and the 13th largest in Africa.
+This, in combination with the total population, equates to a population density of approximately 62 people per square kilometer.
 Tanzania has one of the highest birth rates in the world and more than 44% of the population is under the age of 15.
-The total fertility rate is 5.01 children born per woman, which is the 18th highest of any country.
+The total fertility rate is 5.01 children born per woman, which is the 17th highest of any country.

 Tanzania has a very uneven population distribution.
 In the arid regions, population density is as low as 1 person per square kilometer, about 53 people per square kilometer in the water-rich mainland highlands and up to 134 people per square kilometer in the capital city of Zanzibar.
 About 80% of the population lives in rural areas.